 Well, they’re super nutritious together, they complement each other in texture and flavor…and they’re really easy to prepare.

 Of course, you’ll want to use canned beans for the in a hurry part.

 Now, you know I’m very serious about my made-from-scratch BEANS (check out my hands-free method).

 But heyyyy, life happens, and when it does…canned, organic beans come to the rescue every time!

 How do you cook canned chickpeas / garbanzos?
-Can you eat them out of the can?

 This is what I love about all canned beans…they’re fully cooked and ready to eat!